Luang Por Dhammajayo: Life as abbot

 Phra Dhammajayo later became abbot of the temple and was called Luang Por (meaning 'venerable father') Dhammajayo from then on.
 In the early years, Maechi Chandra still had an important role in fundraising and decision-making.
-However, in years to follow this would gradually become less, as she grew older and withdrew more to the background of the temple's organization.
+However, in the years that followed, this would gradually become less, as she grew older and withdrew more to the background of the temple's organization.
 From then onward, Luang Por Dhammajayo received a greater role.
 The temple gained great popularity during the 1980s (during the Asian economic boom), attracting up to fifty thousand people on major ceremonies.

 In the wake of the 1997 Asian Financial Crisis, Wat Phra Dhammakaya and Luang Por Dhammajayo came under widespread criticism and an investigation from the Sangha Supreme Council.
 The main criticism was that the temple was using fundraising methods that did not fit in with Buddhism.
 One of the accusations investigated was that Luang Por Dhammajayo had moved land donated to the temple to his own name.
 The temple denied this, stating that it was the intention of the donors to give the land to the abbot and not the temple.
 During this time, a letter with the then Supreme Patriarch's signature was leaked to the press implying that Luang Por Dhammajayo had to disrobe for not returning the land.
 (Note: The consensus was that this was written as a conditional order if (and only if) he did not return the land, which was eventually done.)
 However, the authenticity of the letter was put into question.
 (Note: Journalists and scholars pointed out some anomalies with the letter, including its layout and the timing of its release.
 A leading journalist on religious affairs later stated that the Supreme Patriarch would never leak such a letter directly to the press.
 The then Supreme Patriarch was also seriously ill at the time and could not easily be reached.)
 Eventually the Sangha Council declared that Luang Por Dhammajayo had not broken any serious offenses against monastic discipline (Vinaya).
 Despite this, the Religious Affairs Department charged Luang Por Dhammajayo with embezzlement and removed him from his post as abbot.